British sitcom: Anne Dudley (born 1956)

+Peter Brewis

+Brewis has music credits for several comedy programmes including the sitcoms The Young Ones and Filthy, Rich and Catflap.

 Howard Goodall (born 1958)

 The title themes for The Vicar of Dibley, Blackadder, Red Dwarf and Mr. Bean are among Howard Goodall's most memorable melodies.
 He also presents music-based programmes on television and radio, for which he has won many awards.
 In 2008, he was named as a presenter and Composer-in-Residence at the British radio station Classic FM.
 In 2009, he was named "Composer of the Year" at the Classic Brit Awards.